-Modify the window properties
+Modify window properties and add a retrieve call

-Create a workspace and target Create and preview a new DataWindow object Save the DataWindow object Attach the DataWindow object to a DataWindow control > Modify the window properties Code the open event Run the application on the desktop Create a DSN for ASA 9 Copy the DSN and the database to the Pocket PC Build and deploy the application Run the application on the device
+Create a workspace and target

+Create and preview a new DataWindow object

+Attach the DataWindow object to a DataWindow control

+Modify window properties and add a retrieve call Run the application on the desktop Copy the DSN file and database to the Pocket PC Build, deploy, and run the application on the device

-Now you modify the w_emplist_tutorial_main window properties to make the window easier to use.
+Now you modify the w\emplist\tutorial\main window properties to make the window easier to use.

-1 Click the main window, not the DataWindow control.
-In the main window's Properties view, change the title to Employees.
-Select the Close (OK) checkbox.
-Select the Show SIP Button checkbox.
+- 1 Click in the main window, but outside of the DataWindow control.
+In the Properties view, change the title from Main Window to Employees. - 2 Select the Close (OK) check box, if it is not already selected.
+Select the Show SIP Button check box.

 The Visible and Enabled window properties are selected by default.
 You select the Close (OK) property to give users a way to close the window.
-You select the Show SIP Button property so the Soft Input Panel (SIP) in the Pocket PC will be available to the user.
+You select the Show SIP Button property so the Soft Input Panel (SIP) on the Pocket PC will be available to the user.

-2 In the main window's Properties view, click the Scroll tab page.
-Select the HScrollBar checkbox and the VScrollBar checkbox.
+3 In the main window's Properties view, click the Scroll tab page.
+Select the HScrollBar check box and the VScrollBar check box.